fbpx Taking the Digital SAT? ENROLL in INSIGHT'S April Break Digital SAT BOOT CAMP!

 August 17, 2023

-The list contains the testing policies and requirements that began to change in 2020.
-Since then, some colleges have extended their test-optional policies, while others have reinstated testing requirements.
-These […]..
+The list contains current testing policies and requirements that began to change in 2020.
+Since then, some colleges have extended their test-optional policies, while a number of others have reinstated […]..

 Newsletter